- Labor and Employment

 Chris speaks frequently at human resources training conferences and continuing legal education seminars for attorneys throughout the country, such as the ALI-ABA program Employment Discrimination and Civil Rights Actions in Federal and State Courts, and the mid-year meeting of the American Bar Association's Committee on Equal Employment Opportunity Law.
 He has authored numerous professional articles.
 While an in-house counsel, he was elected to the Board of Directors of the Equal Employment Advisory Council, a national employers' association.
 Chris also served as a JAG in Navy from 1972-1976.

 Chris Mills is a partner in the New Jersey office.
 For more than 30 years he has assisted clients in navigating through the maze of labor and employment laws.

-Chris has a wide range of experience in employment litigation, employment discrimination, workforce reduction, employment-at-will and wrongful termination, traditional labor relations law, affirmative action plans and OFCCP, and employee pension and benefit plans.
+Chris has a wide range of experience in virtually every aspect of employment litigation, employment discrimination, workforce reduction, employment-at-will and wrongful termination, traditional labor relations law, affirmative action plans and OFCCP, and employee pension and benefit plans.

 Chris joined Fisher & Phillips after 12 years heading what many considered the premier labor and employment boutique law firm in New Jersey, which he joined in 1989.
 Previously, he had worked as in-house counsel at AT&T for 12 years, where he held a number of labor law positions, completing his service as the company's labor and employment law counsel for its corporate headquarters.